cheap-glitch/fretboarder/README.md

 Contributions are welcomed!
 See [CONTRIBUTING.md](CONTRIBUTING.md).

+## Supporting the app

+You can support my work on Fretboarder by donating on my [Patreon](https://www.patreon.com/cheap_glitch) or my [PayPal](https://paypal.me/CheapGlitch) page.
+Plenty of cool features are coming, such as:
+  * an audio player to listen to the scales
+  * a tool to help learn & practice positions
+  * a chord chart builder to follow along with backtracks
+  * and more!

 ## Credits & acknowledgements

 The dark mode colorscheme is heavily borrowed from the [Vue Dark Mode](https://www.growthbunker.dev/vuedarkmode) project.